scalatra/scalatra-book/src/_25_views.md

 ### Scalate

 Scalatra can use the incredibly powerful templating engine, [Scalate][scalate].
-It is designed to be a "thin interface" for frameworks that want to support multiple template engines.
+It is designed to be a thin interface for frameworks that want to support multiple template engines.

 [scalate]: http://scalate.fusesource.org/documentation/user-guide.html